 How to prepare safe water after a disaster

-How does water become contaminated in a disaster situation?
+How water becomes contaminated in a disaster situation

 - A disaster such as a flood or an earthquake may contaminate water when sewage systems are damaged or when there are breaks in the water lines.